Chriskuei/chriskuei.github.io/_pages/about.md

 ---

-I am a Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](http://www.cas.cn/), working with Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/).
+I am a Ph.D. student in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](http://www.cas.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/).
 I am a member of [CAS Key Lab of Web Data Science and Technology](http://www.bigdatalab.ac.cn/).
-My research interests lie in the general area of Information Retrieval, with a special focus on open-domain question answering and fact checking.
+My research interests lie in the general area of Information Retrieval (IR), with a special focus on generative retrieval, fact checking and open-domain question answering.

 Education
 ------